 The refrigerator-flat screen combo was an odd one, and it’s not worth paying a premium price to acquire.
 Most potential customers of this pricey refrigerator already have a smartphone, tablet or laptop within reach.
 It’s not necessary to slap yet another computer onto the fridge.

 Do you remember the last time your built-in GPS was updated in your car?
 Neither do we.
 A system made to work only with your car is difficult to update.
 It’s likely you are driving around with outdated maps and feeling the frustration.

-Beta was eliminated by VHS.
+VHS eliminated Beta.
 The DVD took out VHS.
-Blu-ray made the DVD look fuzzy and soon, Blu-rays will be knocked out by the speed, ease and quality of online downloads (Netflix, Hulu, etc.).
+Blu-ray made the DVD look fuzzy, and soon, the speed, ease and quality of online downloads (Netflix, Hulu, etc.) will knock out Blu-rays.
 If you had a TV/VHS combo, that TV was probably still a good working device when the VHS was skunked.
 Were you happy to replace both?

 The Swiss Army Knife — it’s a wonderful tool, and even though we all own one, we still have dozens of “real” knives and more user-friendly scissors around the house.

 And let’s not even discuss clipping your nails and writing a letter at the same time.
 C’mon man!

 All of the aforementioned problems could be coming your way as the new built-in digital signage player / AIO display screen proliferate the market.
 As new technologies emerge with newer apps, widgets, users will be stuck with an inflexible product that they must completely replace.